 Competitive salary information on comparable companies within the industry is compiled from a review of public information about its peers.
-In selecting peer group companies, the NGC Committee primarily looks for public companies that are comparable in terms of business and size, and more specifically have similarities with: the fundraising requirements for exploration activities; their executive team based in Vancouver, Canada; Spanish speaking skills; silver exploration experience; experience in South American mineral exploration and extraction; and experience with business management and contract negotiation in the mineral exploration field.
-The Company's peer group used for its 2023 compensation assessment, which includes but is not limited to, Silver Mountain Resources Inc., Zacatecas Silver Corp., Summa Silver Corp., and Sable Resources Ltd., was determined by identifying mineral exploration issuers listed on the TSXV with comparable market capitalizations while also considering the above noted factors.
+In selecting peer group companies, the NGC Committee primarily looks for public companies that are comparable in terms of business and size (considering the market capitalization of the Company), and more specifically have similarities with: the fundraising requirements for exploration activities; their executive team based in Vancouver, Canada; Spanish speaking skills; silver exploration experience; experience in South American mineral exploration and extraction; and experience with business management and contract negotiation in the mineral exploration field.
+Once a list of peer companies has been compiled taking into consideration the factors above but not weighing any one factor more heavily than another, the Company assesses the overall reasonableness of NEO salaries and other compensation within the context of this group.